stefanozorzi/stefanozorzi.github.io/_posts/2017-11-23- History-Is-Written-In-Prose.md

 Historical analogies find support in famous quotes like Cicero’s “historia magistra vitae” and Mark Twain’s (likely apocryphal) “history doesn’t repeat, but it rhymes”.
 They are also encouraged by a positive bias towards the knowledge of historical facts: “learn the past to avoid repeating it”.

-The usefulness of these analogies is up for debate.
+I am unsure about the usefulness of these analogies, even though history has always been one of my favourite subjects at school and I am still a voracious consumer of history books and documentaries.
 Certain patterns do re-emerge in different epochs, but I tend to find most historical analogies misleading - when not just wrong.

 ## From universal to narrow